laxmikant-ainapure/upcxx/INSTALL.md

 This will build the UPC\+\+ library and install it to the `<upcxx-install-path>` directory.
 Users are recommended to use paths to non-existent or empty directories as the installation path so that uninstallation is as trivial as `rm -rf <upcxx-install-path>`.
-Note the default installer downloads the GASNet-EX communication library, so an Internet connection is needed.
-An offline installer is also available at the UPC\+\+ website.
 Depending on the platform, additional configuration may be necessary before invoking `install`.
 See below.

+If you are using a source tarball release downloaded from the website, it should include an embedded copy of GASNet-EX and `install` will default to using that.
+However if you are using a git clone or other repo snapshot of UPC++, then `install` may default to downloading the GASNet-EX communication library, in which case an Internet connection is needed at install time.

 Note: The install script requires Python 2.7 and does its best to automatically invoke that version even if it isn't the current default on the system.
 If